Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Introduction

 \section{Introduction}

 During the 80s and 90s, higher order corrections to the first Born approximation were extensively studied through dedicated elastic and quasi-elastic scattering experiments using unpolarized electron and positron beams (see~\cite{Cardman:1980dja,Offermann:1986en,Breton:1991fe,Offermann:1991ft,Gueye:1998zz,Gueye:1999mm} and references therein), following the seminal paper from~\cite{Sick:1970ma}.
-These effects scale as $S_{HOB} = V_C/E_{\rm inc}$ where $S_{HOB}$ is the scaling factor to account for higher order corrections to the Born approximation, $V_C$ is the Coulomb potential of the target nucleus and $E_{\rm inc}$ is the incident energy of the lepton probe.
-Therefore, they have been neglected in the analysis of GeV energy data: $V_C$ reaches a maximum of about 26~MeV for $^{208}$Pb with a corresponding value of $S_{HOB} = 0.52\%$ for a 5~GeV beam.
+These effects scale as $S_{HOB} = V_C/E_e$ where $S_{HOB}$ is the scaling factor to account for higher order corrections to the Born approximation, $V_C$ is the Coulomb potential of the target nucleus and $E_e$ is the incident energy of the lepton probe~{\cite{Gueye:1999mm}}.
+Incidentally, they are expected to be small in the medium to intermediate energy regime, and have been neglected in the analysis of GeV energy data: $V_C$ reaches a maximum of about 26~MeV for $^{208}$Pb with a corresponding value of $S_{HOB} = 0.52\%$ for a 5~GeV beam.

 In the 1$^{\rm st}$ order approximation, the scattering cross section is evaluated using plane wave functions for the incoming and outgoing electrons.
 This approach is also known as the Plane Wave Born approximation (PWBA) or simply the Born Approximation (Fig.~\ref{fig:HOB}).
-Coulomb corrections originate from the Coulomb field of the target nucleus that causes an acceleration (deceleration) of the incoming (outgoing) electrons and a Coulomb distortion of the plane wave: these effects are treated within a Distorted Wave Born Approximation (DWBA) analysis for inelastic scattering or elastic/quasi-elastic scattering on heavy nuclei~\cite{Gueye:1999mm}.
+Coulomb corrections originate from the Coulomb field of the target nucleus that causes an acceleration (deceleration) of the incoming (outgoing) electrons and a Coulomb distortion of the plane waves: these effects are treated within a Distorted Wave Born Approximation (DWBA) analysis for inelastic scattering or elastic/quasi-elastic scattering on heavy nuclei~\cite{Gueye:1999mm}.
 Two other corrections are required to properly evaluate the scattering cross section: radiative corrections due to energy loss processes and dispersive effects due to virtual excitations of the nucleus at the moment of the interaction (Fig.~\ref{fig:HOB}).